afaubz/afaubz.github.io/README.md

 Aaron Faubion
 CSCE Student at University of Arkansas

-This project is designed to build a website with a repository of programming problems and solutions, that will also act as a blog.
+This project is designed to build a website with a repository of programming problems and solutions.
+The website will also act as a blog to monitor my development as a programmer.